 - Stop using the cream immediately in such case and seek the advice of a dermatologist.

-Wash the areas of your skin where you want to remove hairs from by taking a bath and make sure your skin is dry after that as most depilatory creams need to be applied on dry skin, although there are some depilatory creams that can be used in the shower too.
+- Take a bath in warm water to soften up the hair.
+Make sure your skin is dry after that as most depilatory creams need to be applied on dry skin, although there are some depilatory creams that can be used in the shower too.

 - Spread the cream evenly over the area of skin and form a thick layer.
 Do not try to rub the cream in.
 Using gloves or the provided spatula is recommended, but if you’re using your fingers, wash them immediately afterwards.